snyang/regex-builder/README.md

-# regex-builder
+# regexp-builder
 Building readable JavaScript/TypeScript regular expressions gracefully.

 ## Introduction

-The regex-builder is using fluent APIs (with nested parameters) to help you to build regular expressions in a readable way.
+The regexp-builder is using fluent APIs (with nested parameters) to help you to build regular expressions in a readable way.

 - Sample: Check IPv4